Graphics pipeline: Application

-The application step is executed by the software on the main processor (CPU).
+The application step is executed by the software or hardware on the main processors (CPU, GPU).
 During the application step, changes are made to the scene as required, for example, by user interaction using input devices or during an animation.
-The new scene with all its primitives, usually triangles, lines, and points, is then passed on to the next step in the pipeline.
+The new scene with the modified primitives (points, lines, triangles, etc.) is then passed on to the next step in the pipeline.

-Examples of tasks that are typically done in the application step are collision detection, animation, morphing, and acceleration techniques using spatial subdivision schemes such as Quadtrees or Octrees.
+Examples of application step are collision detection, animation, morphing, and acceleration techniques using spatial subdivision schemes such as quadtrees or octrees.
 These are also used to reduce the amount of main memory required at a given time.
-The "world" of a modern computer game is far larger than what could fit into memory at once.
+The "world" of a modern computer game is usually larger than available onboard memory.

 Geometry

-The geometry step (with Geometry pipeline), which is responsible for the majority of the operations with polygons and their vertices (with Vertex pipeline), can be divided into the following five tasks.
-It depends on the particular implementation of how these tasks are organized as actual parallel pipeline steps.
+The geometry pipeline and the vertex pipeline are responsible for most of the operations with polygons.
+These can be further divided into the five tasks.
+How these tasks are organized as actual parallel pipeline steps is implementation specific.

-Definitions

-A vertex (plural: vertices) is a point in the world.
-Many points are used to join the surfaces.
-In special cases, point clouds are drawn directly, but this is still the exception.

-A triangle is the most common geometric primitive of computer graphics.
-It is defined by its three vertices and a normal vector – the normal vector serves to indicate the front face of the triangle and is a vector that is perpendicular to the surface.
-The triangle may be provided with a color or with a texture (image "glued" on top of it).
-Triangles are preferred over rectangles because any three points in 3D space always create a flat triangle (i.e. a triangle in a single plane).
-On the other hand, four points in a 3D space may not necessarily create a flat rectangle.